IBM/aiops-pot/docs/Instana POT/MQ-ACE/agent-install.md

      ssh -p 2022 cocuser@169.62.62.188

-Then use sudo to switch to root:
+Then use sudo to switch to root

     sudo -i
-    ./start-apps.sh

 In Instana UI, select the "Stan" the robot icon in the upper left corner as shown below in **Image 4**